alexgaas/agg/README.md

 This article presents a comprehensive foundational framework for achieving effective data aggregation.
 The term **'effective'** implies the provision of:

-The most efficient base algorithm or data structure tailored for optimal latency in the given aggregation scenario.
+The most efficient base algorithm or data structure tailored for:
+- Optimal latency / the best memory utilization in the given aggregation scenario.
-Maximal throughput in both parallel and distributed environments.
+- Maximal throughput in both parallel and distributed environments.
-Strategies for scaling performance both vertically and horizontally to accommodate the growing data flow.
+- Strategies for scaling performance both vertically and horizontally to accommodate the growing data flow.

 _Additional notes_:
 - Algorithmic or strategic considerations are presented with concise explanations and a list of pros and cons.